YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 I like to think of "Time to Refactor" as a very important part of any API.
 If an effect pipes through code as you move the handler up and down you have to clean up/pipe it through relevant spots.

-1. PR's will be bigger making code review slower.
+Algebraic Effects minimalize the amount of code you have to touch, which means:

-2. Iterations will take longer because you are cleaning up or testing.
+1. PR's will be smaller making code review quicker and less intimidating.
-3. There are more chances to make a mistake and silently break other parts of the codebase.
+2. Iterations will take less time and be smoother because you don't have to touch every file in between the effect and the handler.

-I like to think of this as "Code Surface Area" of an effect.
-The more the codebase knows about a part of itself, the harder it is to iterate.
+3. There are less chances to make a mistake and silently break other parts of the codebase.

 ### Wrapping Up